Mental health in the Philippines: Natural and environmental disasters

-Typhoon Yolanda

 The World Health Organization (WHO) based in the Philippines has been training local health workers in psychological first aid community-based mental health care for addressing mental health needs.
 One of the latest cases includes the rehabilitation after the typhoon Yolanda.
 Health problems still emerged months after the disaster situations.
 At the presence of a safe place, there would be the experiences of headache and insomnia.
 There is usually an increase of people reporting with mental health problems 3–6 months after a disaster.
 The reasons cited for this increase included the trauma caused by the typhoon and also the washed out medications from those who already had mental health problems, whose none maintenance caused relapse.